Walk 5 Coed y Graig

 A map and information board inside the entrance shows trails but you can stroll anywhere.
 The circular walk around the wood gives excellent views of Newtown and the surroundings.
 There are benches for picnics and the mixed broadleaved trees provide interest all year round for flowers, fruit and nuts.
 Forage in season for apples, crabapples, cherries, hazelnuts, sloes, elderflowers or berries, haws, etc. Information about this wood and the Woodland Trust can be found at www.coed-cadw.org.uk

 Leaving the wood retrace your steps down Lonesome Lane until you reach the first footpath sign on your right, which reads ‘Woodland Walk 250m’ (SO 115926).
-Cross the stile and head straight down the hill.
+Cross the stile and head straight down the hill toward the way marker post.
 At the bottom is a footbridge over the stream (SO 115925).
 The path leading to it can be slippery.
 Take the path up the opposite bank to the footpath sign and follow the fence around the property on your left.

 This leads to a stile taking you to a path between a hedge and fence and brings you out to a short dead end leading to Sycamore Drive where you turn right and follow it downhill.
 There are some lovely views ahead to Treowen and the hills beyond, and to the Bryn Bank off to your right.